-especially flash, was probably the biggest hurtle I climbed.
+especially flash/strobe artificial lighting, was probably the biggest hurtle I climbed.
+But it ended up being a paper Tiger.
 Not that there is anything wrong with natural light photography.
 It’s been employed by such greats as Peter Lindbergh and Bruce Weber for some time.
-But I think for many young photographers, which I was at the time, it was a challenge.
+But I think for many young photographers,… which I was at the time,… it was a challenge.
 Especially during the pre-digital era.
 Doing a Polaroid wasn’t the same as checking a little screen in the back of your camera.

 Artificial Light – Is Daylight Easier?

 When you just didn’t trust, (or understand), a thyristor, flash meters or later TTL, a continuous light source, artificial or not, made more sense.
 Especially as there was a time lag between taking the image and getting the film back.
 Hence, I myself fell victim, or just feared, any sort of strobe or on camera flash.
 I guess if you’re a street shooter, (Henri Cartier-Bresson), or a Sebastio Salgado,…or even a Leicaphile who believes in the sanctity and purity of never using flash, it doesn’t much matter.
 But most photographers will have to eventually tackle this issue.

 Below I’ve listed the lighting and various cameras and lenses I used.
 The cover photo was done with an F5 and 85mm lens.
 By that point, I was very comfortable with strobes.
 A 5 foot silver umbrella with one strobe head was used.
 It was literally inches from her face.
 In fact, I cut a small hole in the umbrella to stick the camera lens through.